mykelalvis/FT/Traveller/WORKING/Mongoose/Aliens of Charted Space Volume 3.md

 In a fraction of a second, a TL16 society was plunged into the Stone Age but worse was yet to come.

-An extinction-level wavefront of expanding incandescent gas exploded from Tarnis, travelling at a little under nine million kilometres per hour and crossing the distance to Daryen in just under a day.
+An extinction-level wavefront of expanding incandescent gas exploded from Tarnis, travelling at a little under nine million kilometers per hour and crossing the distance to Daryen in just under a day.
 The Darrians were unaware of their approaching doom and unable to prepare for it even if they were.

 The superheated plasma struck Daryen like a blowtorch, buckling the planet’s magnetic field.
 The ionised particles sheeted through the atmosphere, which was already weakened by the previous gamma ray burst, causing the whole sky to erupt with both auroras and titanic lightning bolts.
 Absorbing overwhelming quantities of energy, the upper layers of the atmosphere themselves exploded into plasma, irradiating everything on the surface with doses of soft x-rays and unfiltered UV radiation, blinding those unfortunate to be outside.